 Erika joined the ITP lab in October 2017 as a Research Assistant.
-She recently completed her BA in Psychology (Hons) under Dr. O’Neill’s direction after leaving an 11-year career in management consulting at a global engineering firm.
-Erika is focused on exploring what multidisciplinary teams can do to optimized their performance, and to help bridge the gap between research and industry practices.
-She aspires to continue this line of research in MSc. in Industrial/Organizational Psychology at the University of Calgary.
+She recently completed a BA in Psychology with First Class Honours under Dr. O’Neill’s direction, after leaving a 10+ ear career in management consulting at a global engineering firm.
+Erika is focused on exploring what multidisciplinary teams can do to optimize their performance, and to help bridge the gap between research and industry practices.
+She aspires to continue this line of research in a MSc. in Industrial/Organizational Psychology at the University of Calgary.

 Chief Financial Officer

 Randi joined the lab as a Research Assistant in Fall 2012 and rose through the ranks to Senior Research Coordinator after showing her amazing organizational skills.
 She previously completed her Bachelor of Management with a minor in Social Responsibility at the University of Lethbridge and recently completed her Psychology degree at the University of Calgary; she is now pursuing her Master’s of Counselling with the University of Seattle Calgary Branch.
 When she is not in the lab, Randi manages a bar in Okotoks and spends quality time with her animals at home.